OmarAbdelaalHamada/SPI/README.md

 ### Running the Simulation

-1. Open your simulation tool (e.g., ModelSim).
+1. Open your simulation tool:ModelSim.
 2. Load the `run.do` file.
 3. Run the simulation to verify the design.